Effective: November 26, 2013

 CBC/Radio-Canada's policy regarding the content and scheduling of commercial advertising on its facilities takes into account its primary public interest programming responsibilities applicable legal and regulatory requirements, the well-being of its affiliated stations, as well as its unique position as a predominantly publicly-supported broadcasting service created as a Crown corporation by an Act of Parliament.

-While CBC/Radio-Canada engages in commercial activity in support of programming and its network structure on its television network, and its specialty channels, this activity is not spread throughout all its programs and services.
-There are significant areas where the Corporation does not accept commercial or restricts it.
+While CBC/Radio-Canada engages in commercial activity in support of programming and its network structure on its television network, its specialty channels, its music radio networks, and its websites, this activity is not spread throughout all its programs and services.
+There are areas where the Corporation does not accept commercial or restricts it.
 These are:

-No commercial advertising of any kind may be accepted for or scheduled on CBC/Radio-Canada AM or FM radio networks or stations, except where the rights to a program that management wishes to broadcast are available only on a sponsored basis; where advertising is required under the Canada Elections Act; or where a station (whether broadcasting on an AM or FM frequency) is the only full-time outlet for a language service.
+No commercial advertising of any kind may be accepted for or scheduled on CBC Radio One or ICI Radio-Canada Première networks or stations, except where the rights to a program that management wishes to broadcast are available only on a sponsored basis or where advertising is required under the Canada Elections Act.

 The following types of television programming may not be sponsored or interrupted for commercials: